 2. Vitamin B12

 Every cell in the human body requires B12 for energy metabolism.
-In fact, the entire cellular energy creation, known as the Citric Acid cycle or Kreb’s cycle, depends on it.
-Unfortunately, the human body cannot create B12 on its own, requiring it from dietary sources.
-Clams, mussels, red meat, and dairy are the best natural sources of B12.
-Supplementing with B12 is safe as no side effects or upper dietary limit exists.
-The best supplement forms are methylcobalamin and adenosylcobalamin, both of which are found in Vegansafe™ B-12.
+In fact, the entire cellular energy creation process, known as the Citric Acid cycle or Kreb’s cycle, depends on it.
+Unfortunately, the human body cannot create B12 on its own, but you must get it from dietary sources.

 6. Androtrex® and Female Fuzion™

 Hormone imbalances lead to fatigue and exhaustion.
 In today’s world of environmental toxins and poor dietary options, balancing hormones is becoming more or less a juggling act.
-Herbs such as Tribulus terrestris, ashwagandha, tongkat ali, and muira puama support endocrine organs such as the ovaries, testes, thyroid, pancreas, and adrenal glands.
-Each of these herbs can be found as individual supplements; however, the complementary effect each has makes herbal blends such as Androtrex® (for men) and Female Fuzion® an ideal supplement choice.
+Herbs such as Tribulus terrestris, ashwagandha, shilajit, and maca support endocrine organs such as the ovaries, testes, thyroid, pancreas, and adrenal glands.

 7. Acetyl L-carnitine

-Ideally, our diets would be full of nutrient-dense foods which would supply our bodies with all the essential vitamins, mineral, and biochemicals needed for maximum health and energy creation.
-Unfortunately, that’s not the case.
-Over-farming and poor land management has led to mineral deficiencies in much of the food supply.
+Ideally, our diets would be full of nutrient-dense foods which would supply our bodies with all the essential vitamins, mineral, and biochemicals needed.
+Unfortunately, over-farming and poor land management have led to mineral deficiencies in much of the food supply.
 Foods lacking proper nutrients contribute to our own mineral deficiencies.
 How serious is this?
 Two-time Nobel Prize winner Linus Pauling has said that every disease is directly linked to a mineral deficiency.

-While taking a multivitamin may help a little, many of the minerals supplied do not have the necessary phytonutrients to facilitate digestion.
-The most bioavailable mineral supplements will have digestible mineral forms in combination with plant biochemicals.
+Taking a multivitamin may help a little, but the most bioavailable mineral supplements will have digestible forms in combination with plant biochemicals.
 A supplement like IntraMAX® provides an all-in-one vegetarian formula with over 65 organic trace minerals, phytochemicals, and superfoods.

 - Mirzaei K1, Xu M, Qi Q, et al. Variants in glucose- and circadian rhythm-related genes affect the response of energy expenditure to weight-loss diets: the POUNDS LOST Trial.
 Am J Clin Nutr.
 2014 Feb;99(2):392-9. doi: 10.3945/ajcn.113.072066.